 - What have been your recent successes at work, and what skills contributed to those successes?

 - Have your coworkers ever pointed out any of your strengths to you?
-If you can, ask them what they are.
+Ask them what they are.

 You can ask the same question of your friends and family.
 Even though these are people you know on a personal basis, they can help you identify your primary character qualities.

 For example, if people know you as an exceptional communicator, give recent examples of that strength.
 Then explain how you’ll use that skill in a teaching context.
-That skill could be public speaking, setting clear expectations for your class, or contacting parents in a timely manner.
-Whatever you mention, make sure you give specific examples from the past and apply them to the teaching position you’re seeking.
+That skill could be public speaking, setting clear expectations for your class, or contacting parents on time.
+Whatever you mention, give specific examples from the past and apply them to the teaching position you’re seeking.

 6. Why Do You Want to Work in This Job/School/District?

-Never go into an interview not knowing anything about the organization interviewing you.
-Answering this question well shows that you care about getting the job and also helps you determine if the job is a good fit for you.
+Only go into an interview if you know about the organization interviewing you.
+Answering this question well shows that you care about getting the job and helps you determine if the job is a good fit for you.

 Some common mistakes made in interviews include: